tax evasion

 Tax evasion occurs when taxpayers:

-wrongly claim tax benefits or deductions by providing false or misleading information.
+Take advantage of tax benefits or deductions wronglyby providing false or misleading information.

-Tax evasion can be committed both by active deception and by failing to submit tax returns.
+Tax evasion can occur both through active deception and through failure to file tax returns.

 Typical forms of tax evasion

-This may include deliberately falsifying figures or reporting false expenses that are not accurate.
+This may include deliberately falsifying numbers or giving incorrect editions that are not accurate.

 Concealment of income

-Investors who do not declare income from secondary activities, investments or international sources are committing tax evasion.
+Investors who do not report income from ancillary activities, capital investments, or international sources commit tax evasion.

-Persons who offer services or products without proper invoicing and thus without collecting taxes are also tax evaders in the eyes of the tax authorities.
+Persons who offer services or products without a proper invoice and therefore without the collection of taxes are also tax evaders in the view of tax authorities.

 Some taxpayers use complex structures or offshore accounts to avoid or reduce tax obligations.